 First – simple version:

 If you do have a script with your whole presentation written out, aim for this the next time you speak: cull your notes down to one page.

 And if/when you’re comfortable enough with that, cull again in a future talk to half a page of bullets.

 The next stage: just five bullets for example, using full sentences.

 Then just five words on one cue card.

-Second – the slightly more detailed version:
+Second – more detailed version:

-Make sure that you’ve divided your ideas up into clear and separated points or chunks of content.
+Make sure you’ve divided your ideas up into clear and separated points or chunks of content.
 If you can’t separate your points clearly enough in your own mind, you’ll have trouble recalling them.
 (Unless you use slides to prompt you of course).

 Write your keywords and any additional triggers needed on cue cards or a fresh sheet of paper.
-Your final step is to practice your talk aloud using only the cue cards as your aid.
+Your final step is to practise your talk aloud using only the cue cards as your aid.